Can Cats Suffer from Mental Disorders?

 How do vets determine if a cat is suffering from a mental health condition?

-The two most common mental health issues that cat exhibit are anxiety and OCD.
-Your vet can assess if your cat has Obsessive Compulsive Disorder if it constantly licks and grooms itself, to the point that it hair wears off.
-The vet will first conduct the routine blood tests, urine tests, and perhaps, even an MRI or CT scan to rule out any other physical health disorders.
+The two most common mental health issues that cats exhibit are anxiety and OCD.
+Your vet can assess if your cat has Obsessive Compulsive Disorder if it constantly licks and grooms itself to the point that its hair wears off.
+The vet will first conduct routine blood tests, urine tests, and perhaps even an MRI or CT scan to rule out any other physical health disorders.
 If the tests prove to be negative, your cat is probably suffering from a mental health condition like anxiety or OCD.
+The vet will also evaluate your cat's behavior to understand any underlying behavioral issues.

 Is it possible for you to recognize signs of mental illness in your cat?